The Plaster of Thought-Walls (Translated)

 2 May 2014

-The French-Algerian writer Albert Camus, famed for
+The French-born Algerian writer Albert Camus—renowned for The Outsider,

 The Plague,